allenli873/Retrace/README.md

 # Retrace
-Retrace

 An app that allows users to catalog their items.
-Inspired by the todo app Clear.
+Inspired by the Todo app Clear.